catarinawor/AR-perf-testing/README.md

 # Performance testing SS3 with autocorrelated recruitment
 This repository is designed to house and allow for group editing of all files related to this project.
+The repository is currently set to "private."
+Once the paper is published, we will set the reposity to "public" so that others may replicate our results and/or modify our code for extended work related to this project.

 # General requests for editing etiquette
 Please upload any edited files to this reposity when your edits are complete.